-JEAN-MARC CHÉRY - President of the Managing Board and Chief Executive Officer of STMicroelectronics

-École Nationale Supérieure d'Arts et Métiers (ENSAM) in Paris.

-Jean-Marc Chéry has been President of the Managing Board and Chief Executive Officer of STMicroelectronics since 2018.
+Director Directorships and other roles currently held in companies or other types of organization in France or abroad Directorships and other roles previously held in the past five years JEAN-MARC CHÉRY - President of the Managing Board and Chief Executive Officer of STMicroelectronics Aged 61 (1) French citizen 128, avenue du Maréchal de Lattre de Tassigny, 87000 Limoges Date of first appointment: 2021 End of current term of office: 2024 Director of Legrand (since 2021) Corporate roles outside the Legrand Group STMicroelectronics President of the Legrand None Corporate roles outside the Legrand Group STMicroelectronics - Deputy General Manager (until May Education École Nationale Supérieure d'Arts et Métiers (ENSAM) in Paris.
+Managing Board - Chief Executive Officer 2018) Professional Background Jean-Marc Chéry has been President of the Managing Board and Chief Executive Officer of STMicroelectronics since 2018.
 He is the sole member of the Managing Board and is Chairman of STMicroelectronics's Executive Committee.
 Jean-Marc Chéry began his career in the French group Matra.
 In 1986, he joined Thomson Semiconducteurs (which became STMicroelectronics) and held various management positions, rising to lead STMicroelectronics's fabs.
 In 2008, he was promoted to Chief Technology Officer.
 In 2014, he was appointed as Chief Operating Officer.
 In july 2017, he was appointed Deputy CEO.
 Jean-Marc Chéry is also President of the ESIA (European Semiconductor Industry Association), President of the European Microelectronics Research and Development Program AENEAS and President of the Council of France-Malaysia Business Leaders of Medef International.
 In July 2019, Jean-Marc Chéry was awarded the title of Chevalier de la Légion d'Honneur by the Ministry of the Economy and Finance.

-Directorships and other roles currently held in companies or other types of organization in France or abroad

-Director of Legrand (since 2021)

-- STMicroelectronics

-- President of the Managing Board

-- Chief Executive Officer

-- President of ESIA - President of the European Microelectronics Research and Development Program AENEAS - President of the Council of France-Malaysia Business Leaders of Medef International
+Chief Executive Onicer Non-corporate roles President of ESIA President of the European Microelectronics Research and Development Program AENEAS President of the Council of France-Malaysia Business Leaders of Medef International Non-corporate roles None Jean-Marc Chéry holds 500 Legrand shares

-- STMicroelectronics - Deputy General Manager (until May 2018)

-Jean-Marc Chéry holds 500 Legrand shares

-- Listed company. - (1) Age as at March 15, 2022, the date on which the Board of Directors approved Appendix 3 to the Management Report which contains the directors' biographies.
+(1) Age as at March 15, 2022, the date on which the Board of Directors approved Appendix 3 to the Management Report which contains the directors' biographies.